Petros Tatoulis

-Petros Tatoulis (Πέτρος Τατούλης; born 6 March 1953 in Kastri, Arcadia) is a Greek surgeon and independent politician, currently serving as Regional Governor of the Peloponnese.
+Petros Tatoulis (Πέτρος Τατούλης; born 6 March 1953 in Kastri, Arcadia) is a Greek surgeon and independent politician, who served as Regional Governor of the Peloponnese from 2011 to 2019.

 A long standing Member of the Hellenic Parliament for Nea Dimokratia, he served as Deputy Minister of Culture from 2004 until 2006.
 When he became a succeedingly vocal critic of his party, he was expelled in 2008.
 In the 2010 elections, he was however popularly elected Regional governor of Peloponnese, and was reelected in 2014, following a reconciliation with his former party.

 Biography

 Born 1953 in a small village in Cynuria, Tatoulis studied medicine at the National and Kapodistrian University of Athens and worked as a surgeon in hospitals in Arcadia, Athens and Piraeus.

 MP and Deputy Minister of Culture

 Following the 1990 legislative election, Petros Tatoulis served for six consecutive terms as a Member of the Hellenic Parliament for the Arcadia constituency.
 In the first Karamanlis cabinet (2004–2006), he was Deputy Minister for Culture under Prime minister Kostas Karamanlis who at the same time served as Minister for Culture.

 He eventually became known as a "party rebel" though, and fought a number of disputes with his own party.
 In 2008 he condemned a conflict of interest of Minister of State Theodoros Roussopoulos regarding the role of his wife's job as a journalist and publisher, and asked for one of the two to step down.
 Prime minister Karamanlis rejected Tatoulis' reproaches: "Such views are anachronistic, if not medieval, about the role of women in modern society."
 He has also been a vocal critic in the affair around Christos Zahopoulos whom he had already distrusted when he was Deputy minister.
 Following an Ethnos interview in which Tatoulis railed against the government for failing to crack down on corruption, on 10 November he was finally expelled from both Nea Dimokratia's parliamentary faction and the party, but remained an independent MP until 2009.